clmangham/covid_19_forecasting/readme.md

   <img src="images/correlations.png" width="800" />
 </div>

-## Map of Cases
+### Map of Cases
 We can plot the ratio of cases in comparision to smokers:

 <div style="text-align:center" class="centered-images">
   <img src="images/us_percentages.png" width="800" />
 </div>

-## LSTM model for COVID-19 forecasting
+### LSTM model for COVID-19 forecasting

 We implement elements of the model explained in the paper: [A spatiotemporal machine learning approach to forecasting COVID-19 incidence at the county level in the United States](https://arxiv.org/pdf/2109.12094.pdf).
-Unlike the paper we will not be implementing an ensemble but only one model.

 <div style="text-align:center" class="centered-images">